-- 1. Students on Fellowship will normally be contacted first. - 2.
-If there are no available students in section 1 or that meet the field criteria, the second set of students to be contacted are TAs teaching for English 020ABC or for any other English course that has an S discussion section attached.
+If there is no one available from the first-year cohort, TAs teaching for English courses are contacted second.
 Note: TAs teaching for UWP are not eligible for Readerships due to the cost sharing of fee remissions, unless the Readership is paid by a faculty's grant that has funding to pay these partial fees.
 The Department simply does not have enough budget to pay additional student fees and the funds we receive from the Dean's office to support readerships do not include fees.